 Are you tired of not being able to do normal, everyday activities?
 If so, then join the thousands who discovered the life-enhancing benefits of EECP therapy (enhanced external counterpulsation).
 If you’re among the more than seven million patients with symptomatic coronary artery disease in the United States, you’re probably all too familiar with the current conventional arsenal of treatments from statins and beta-blockers to more invasive procedures, such as angioplasty and bypass surgery.

 However for many, despite the best-laid plans, diet, exercise, medication, or surgery, conventional approaches no longer work or seem too aggressive.
 Fortunately, a new and effective therapy is providing relief and allowing patients to once again live life to the fullest.

 That’s certainly the case for the countless people undergoing EECP therapy, a procedure that decreases demand on an ailing heart by helping push blood through the body.

 About the EECP Treatment:

 EECP offers a painless and simple treatment.
-First, we strap oversized blood-pressure cuffs to the legs and buttocks that pulse in synch with your heartbeat.
+First, we strap oversized blood-pressure cuffs to the legs and buttocks that pulse in sync with your heartbeat.
 These pneumatic cuffs are timed to inflate in progression.
-They start with the areas around the calves, when the heart reaches its resting phase between beats.
+They start with the areas around the calves when the heart reaches its resting phase between beats.
 As it inflates, each cuff squeezes blood out of the legs and back to the heart.